MikaelaKarstens/R-is-Hard/R-Tips-and-Tricks.md

 ### Style Guide for Writing R Code

 Once you have been writing code for a while, you will start to notice that there is a big difference between code in terms of readability.
-Whether you are looking through your colleagues’ code for help or perusing replication files of other scholars work, it can be frustrating when things look like a jumbled mess.
+Whether you are looking through your colleagues’ code for help or perusing replication files of other scholars' work, it can be frustrating when things look like a jumbled mess.
 Such “spaghetti” code is a result of inconsistent coding style.
 Coding style refers to the conventions a person uses to write their code.
 These include variable name formats, commenting, maximum characters per line, use of spaces, placement of brackets, and other similar aspects.

 Using a consistent coding style is important so that others can quickly and clearly understand what your code is doing.
 This helps with replicability of studies, trouble-shooting problematic code when you are learning, and communicating new coding solutions.
 I highly encourage you to look through existing style guides and pick one to use consistently.
-There is no de facto R-code style for all applications, so feel free to select whatever you find most readable.
+There is no de facto **R**-code style for all applications, so feel free to select whatever you find most readable.

 ###### A selection of style guides: